peterchettiar/LLMZoomcamp_2024/Module-2-open-source-llm/README.md

 Here's what's happening:

-1. OpenAI Client: The code is importing and using the OpenAI client library.
+1. `OpenAI Client`: The code is importing and using the OpenAI client library.
-2. Custom Base URL: Instead of using OpenAI's servers, it's setting the `base_url` to `'http://localhost:11434/v1/'`, which is the local API endpoint for Ollama.
+2. `Custom Base URL`: Instead of using OpenAI's servers, it's setting the `base_url` to `'http://localhost:11434/v1/'`, which is the local API endpoint for `ollama`.
-3. API Key: `The api_key` is set to 'ollama', which is a placeholder value.
-Ollama doesn't actually require an API key for local use.
+3. API Key: `The api_key` is set to 'ollama', which is a placeholder value. `ollama` doesn't actually require an API key for local use.

-This setup allows you to use the OpenAI Python library's interface to interact with Ollama-served models running locally on your machine.
+This setup allows you to use the `OpenAI` Python library's interface to interact with Ollama-served models running locally on your machine.
 It's a clever way to use a familiar API structure (OpenAI's) with locally hosted models through Ollama.

 Please note that the `llm` function should be amended as well, instead of `gpt-4o`, the model argument should be specified to one of the `ollama` models.
 In our example, we use `phi3`.